phoenixframework/phoenix/README.md

 end
 ```

-`Phoenix.Controller.Flash` is automatically aliased in all Views too.
+`Phoenix.Controller.Flash` is automatically aliased in all Views.
 In your templates,
 you would display flash messages by doing something like:

 ```elixir